Shao-Kui/3DScenePlatform/README.md

 The SceneDirector is designed and implemented by Shao-Kui Zhang, Hou Tam, Yike Li, Ke-Xin Ren, [Hongbo Fu][hongbopage], and Song-Hai Zhang.

 The SceneExplorer is designed and implemented by Shao-Kui Zhang, Jia-Hong Liu, Junkai Huang, Zi-Wei Chi, Hou Tam, Yong-Liang Yang and Song-Hai Zhang.
 We also thank the reviewers for helping us improve this paper.
 As you can see from the source code, implementing the platform and algorithm of SceneExplorer has consumed more than two years.
 We started from nothing.
 The dataset, engineering parts, algorithm and visualization are ALL built by our small team.
 We would like to share all we built to alleviate future work.

+The SceneCluster is designed and implemented by Shao-Kui Zhang, Liang Yue, Haoran Zhang, Hanxi Zhu, Yong-Liang Yang and Song-Hai Zhang.

 # Copyright
 This platform is developed for research, though our license follows [GNU GPL 3.0][GNUGPL3].
 The back-end is NOT guaranteed security if you have sensitive or private data, which is significant if you wish to deploy this platform publicly.